J-danger/React-API-Calls/README.md

 Deployed: https://btclast.herokuapp.com/

 Future development: Allow the user to locally store price information for all 5 pre-tracked currencies.
-In addition to allowing the user to select their own cryptocurrencies to track.
+In addition to allowing the user to select their own cryptocurrencies to track